Protest in DuBois peaceful

 “I’m white,” she said.
 “And I want to be here and show that, as white people, we should care about what’s going on.”

-The DuBois event joined similar protests in cities and towns all across the United States, as well as in countries around the world such as France, Germany, Britain, and Italy.
+The DuBois event joined similar protests in cities and towns throughout the United States, as well as in countries around the world such as France, Germany, Britain, and Italy.
 The protests have continued for nearly two weeks.

-“It became a bigger community gathering than we expected,” Yohe said.
+“It became a bigger community gathering than we expected,” Yohe concluded.
 “It’s really heartwarming to see how many people wanted to come out to support us.”